kasper-piskorski/docs/pages/documentation/4-graql/compute-queries.md

 ```

 where algorithm can be any of the [available](#available-algorithms) options.
 Subgraph is a comma separated list of
-type IDs that defines the instances that will be visited by the pregel algorithm.
+type IDs that defines the instances that will be visited by the Pregel algorithm.
 For example,

 ```
 compute count in person;